Access management

 • authHint _property, possibly containing the _oldCartId and the mergeWithExistingCustomerCart options.

-Authentication Hint
+Authentication hint

 The sign-in operation may include additional visitor information as part of the authHint property.
 Those data may be needed, as example, while tracking anonymous interactions.
 Currently the authHint property accepts two items, the oldCartId and the mergeWithExistingCustomerCart.
 Let's see some possible combinations: